-The Centre for Self-harm and Suicide Prevention Research (CSSR) was officially launched in August 2013, in recognition of the Trust’s involvement in this area for many years.
-In collaboration with professionals, service users and the public, the CSSR team aims to:
+The Centre for Self-harm and Suicide Prevention Research (CSSR) was launched in 2013, in recognition of the significant level of local activity undertaken in the area over many years.
+In collaboration with clinical professionals, service users and the public, the centre works to:

-- Increase understanding and awareness around experiences of distress and despair through good quality research and service evaluation
+- Increase understanding and awareness around experiences of distress and despair through good quality research, service evaluation and quality improvement.

-- Embed research within clinical practice, conduct studies based upon real clinical need and feed research findings directly back into practice
+- Embed research activity within routine clinical practice, conduct studies based upon current clinical need, and facilitate the implementation of research findings into practice.

-- Inform procedures and policies on a local, national and international level
+- Inform clinical care procedures and policies on a local, national, and international level.

-The Derby Monitoring System for Self-Harm is an evaluation of services and is also part of the Multicentre Study of Self-harm in England research project.
+The Derby Monitoring system of Self-harm is an evaluation of services and is also part of the Multicentre Study of Self-harm in England research project.
 The monitoring system aims to improve understanding and care for people who self-harm.
 To do this we collect information about every attendance to the Royal Derby Hospital’s Emergency Department which is due to self-harm.
-Derbyshire Healthcare is the Data Controller.
+Derbyshire Healthcare are the Data Controllers.

 - It includes suicide attempts.